cjohansen/cjohansen-no-redux/content/tech/css-grid.md

 :tech-blog/tags [:tag/css]
 :open-graph/description

-CSS grids har endelig gitt oss en enkel og fleksibel modell for layout på nett.
-Lær hvordan!
+CSS grids have finally given us a simple and flexible model for web layout.
+Learn how!

 :tech-blog/description

-CSS grids har endelig gitt oss en enkel og fleksibel modell for layout på nett.
-Med bare noen få properties kan du stort sett pakke `float` helt bort, få full kontroll over kilde-rekkefølge og et kraftig verktøy for responsiv design på kjøpet.
+CSS grids have finally given us a simple and flexible model for web layout.
+With just a few properties, you can pretty much retire `float`, gain full control over source order, and get a powerful tool for responsive design in the bargain.

 --------------------------------------------------------------------------------
 :section/kind :centered